Best Catnip Toys 2026

 What we don't

-Check current price on Amazon →Potent, fresh catnip is what actually matters
+Check price on Amazon →Potent, fresh catnip is what actually matters

 The shell and the shape get the attention, but the catnip inside is what determines whether your cat obsesses over a toy or ignores it.
 Toys stuffed with potent, fresh catnip trigger a real response; ones lightly sprayed with stale, shelf-worn catnip get a single sniff and a walk-away.
 Look for organic or own-grown catnip and reputable brands that pack it in generously rather than using it as a garnish.
 Everything else about a catnip toy is secondary to the quality and quantity of the stuff inside it, so start there.